Secrets of St Pancras International

 And if you’re in St Pancras International Station, it’s really only polite to pop your head into the hotel to see the Grand Stairs…

-Although refurbished, the originals were designed 1868-76 by George Gilbert Scott.
+Although refurbished, the original was designed 1868-76 by George Gilbert Scott.

 So hopefully this gave you a bit of a reason to pop in St Pancras, even if you’re not catching a train!